A Comprehensive Approach

 Our current strategy for safeguarding your content entails a robust infrastructure, archival options, regular maintenance schedule, and an array of services that we know many individual institutions find difficult to provide for themselves.
 We protect your intellectual assets against a variety of threats, from the passage of time to direct, malicious attacks to the service.
 We take these threats seriously and constantly evaluate the level of security our system provides.

 We also recognize the importance of our ability to maintain a high level of service to our subscribers.
 Since our founding in 1999, bepress has been very successful at providing software services to the scholarly community.
 We have been developing and actively hosting institutional repositories since 2002.
 During this time, we have invested considerable resources in developing Digital Commons into the world’s leading hosted repository platform.
-Today we host repositories for over 400+ institutions around the world.
+Today we host repositories for 500+ institutions around the world.
 We are financially healthy, and our revenues are steady.

 In the remainder of this document, we highlight key services employed to safeguard your content.
 We encourage you to read carefully and let us know how we can improve our services for the future.